 Black Bean Salsa with Tortilla Chips

-Oven-baked flour-tortilla chips accompany hearty salsa thick with black beans, tomatoes, scallions, cilantro, and jalapeno pepper.
+Oven-baked tortilla chips accompany hearty salsa thick with black beans, tomatoes, scallions, cilantro, and jalapeno pepper.

 - Yield: Makes 2 cups salsa and 48 chips